 Locoro, A., & Ancona, M. (2014).
 Interactive summaries by multi- pole information extraction for the archaeological domain.
-In Innovative Document Summarization Techniques: Revolutionizing Knowledge Understanding (pp. 75-97).
+In A. Fiori (a cura di), Innovative Document Summarization Techniques: Revolutionizing Knowledge Understanding (pp. 75-97).
 IGI Global.

 |Titolo:||Interactive summaries by multi- pole information extraction for the archaeological domain|